orucanil/AlamofireImageCache/README.md

 # AlamofireImageCache

 Using AlamofireImage and ANWCacheManager, you can cache images while downloading images.
+You do not need to download the same picture over and over again during the cache age.
+Easy to use.

 Installation